Mazunte Surf

 The Mazunte surf scene hasn’t really taken of a la Puerto Escondido.
 There are some fun beach breaks in this part of the Oaxaca coast that are drawing a growing crowd.
-They aren’t spectacular in quality but the town behind is chilled AF and we love it.
-We reckon most beach bums and casual surfers will too.
+It’s chilled and pretty decent surfing to boot.

 An introduction to surfing in Mazunte